timsuchanek/lycheeJS/README.md

 them inside your Game or App.

-# Other (non-Sorbet) Web Server Environments
+## Other (non-Sorbet) Web Server Environments

 The lycheeJS architecture depends on different file types served as **application/json**.
 These file types are:

-- **Attachment.fnt**: Font Serialization Objects
+- **Font.fnt**: Font Serialization Objects
 - **lychee.env**: A Serialization Object used for [lychee.Enviroment](http://lycheejs.org/docs/api-lychee-Environment.html)
 - **lychee.pkg**: A Serialization Object used for [lychee.Package](http://lycheejs.org/docs/api-lychee-Package.html)
 - **lychee.store**: A Serialization Object used for [lychee.Storage](http://lycheejs.org/docs/api-lychee-Storage.html)

-# License
+## License

-The lycheeJS framework is licensed under MIT License.
+The lycheeJS framework is licensed under the MIT License.
+The projects and demos are licensed under the CC0 (public domain) License.